PhilippBehmer/docker_rapid7-collector/README.md

-# Rapid7 Insight-Platform Collector in a Docker Container
+# Rapid7 Insight-Platform Collector as a Docker Container (CaaC)

 ### Warning